umarhassan-mitodl/14.73-spring-2011/content/pages/instructor-insights.md

 ### Requirements Satisfied

 - HASS-S ![](/images/educator/icon-question-hass-s.png)
-- This course can be applied toward a {{% resource_link "0c6e2d2a-73f1-49cf-b16f-61d497acd6ae" "Bachelor of Science in Economics" %}} as a restricted elective, but it is not required.
+- This course can be applied toward a [Bachelor of Science in Economics](http://catalog.mit.edu/degree-charts/economics-course-14/) as a restricted elective, but it is not required.

 ### Offered